uharika77/CalConnect-App/README.md

 2. **Install Dependencies**:

    Run the following command to install the required dependencies:

    npm install

 3. **Set up Firebase Authentication**:

-Create a Firebase project from Firebase Console.
+i.Create a Firebase project from Firebase Console.

+ii.
 Go to Authentication in the Firebase Console and enable Google Sign-In under the Sign-In method tab.

-Get your Firebase config (API key, project ID, etc.) from the Firebase Console.
+iii.Get your Firebase config (API key, project ID, etc.) from the Firebase Console.

 4. **Configure Firebase in the App**:

 Create a firebase.js file in the src directory and initialize Firebase with your credentials: import firebase from 'firebase/app';
 import 'firebase/auth';